First Trimester Exercise

 The first thing you should do when you find out you are pregnant is to visit your Doctor.
-During this visit, speak to your Doctor about your intention to continue exercising and if you have any health conditions that need to be taken into consideration.
+During this visit, speak to your doctor about your intention to continue exercising.
+Discuss any health conditions that need to be taken into consideration.

 You may experience some significant body changes during your first trimester.
 This includes experiencing; nausea and vomiting, dizziness and other symptoms that affect if and how you exercise.
 Listen to your body and accept the importance of resting when required.

 3. Your Priorities Have Changed

 When you are pregnant, you must modify the intensity and duration of your workouts.
 This also includes avoiding contact and high-impact activities.
 If you were cycling, now may be the time to switch to spin classes.
 You should also avoid activities that increase your heart rate dramatically.
 Be sure to listen to what your body is telling you.

 Being pregnant is not the time to start worrying about your bikini body.
 I know, why is this even being mentioned?
 Well, unfortunately some online fitness sites push these unhealthy and unrealistic views on vulnerable women.

 You should not dramatically change your diet and exercise routines.
 Your main goal now is to maintain a healthy pregnancy weight.

 5.2 Don’t exercise in extreme weather conditions.